denizgursoy/gotouch/src/customize/choice.md

 Creator of this yaml might want to customize project if a specific choice is selected, so values written under a choice will be appended to general [values](./value).
 Values of choices cannot be changed by the user.

+If you want user to change some values, you can write them  under the **`customValues`**.
+Those values will be prompted so that user can change.

 A choice can be written like:

 ```yaml